sc-zhang/SimPoly/README.md

 1. snp*.txt, ins*.txt, del*.txt record the detail information of all variants.
 2. sim.fasta is the final genome file.
-3. sim.gff3 is the final annotation file.
+3. sim.gff3 and sim.cds is the final annotation file and CDS file (only generated if gff3 file input).